weakish/docs-en/views/leanengine_cli.md

 brew upgrade
 ```

-Otherwise, refer to the instructions mentioned earlier to download the latest version of the file and overwrite the existing version in your computer.
+Otherwise, refer to the instructions mentioned earlier to download the latest version of the file and overwrite the existing version on your computer.

 ## Usage